spring01/drlbox/README.md

 ## Currently implemented RL algorithms
 - **Actor-critic family**
   - **A3C**  (https://arxiv.org/abs/1602.01783)  Actor-critic, using a critic-based advantage function as the baseline for variance reduction, asynchronous parallel.
-  - **ACKTR**  (https://arxiv.org/abs/1708.05144)  A3C with the K-FAC optimizer instead of Adam.
-This implementation is an asynchronous variant of the original version based on A2C, and so weight updates will be more frequent but the K-FAC curvature estimate may be less accurate.
-Relies on `tf.contrib.kfac` and so currently the neural net may only contain `Dense` and `Conv2D` layers.
-  - **ACER**  (https://arxiv.org/abs/1611.01224)  A3C with replay for off-policy learning.
+  - **ACER**  (https://arxiv.org/abs/1611.01224)  A3C with uniform replay, using the Retrace off-policy correction.
 The critic becomes a state-action value function instead of a state-only function.
 The authors proposed a trust-region optimization scheme based on the KL divergence wrt a Polyak averaging policy network.
 This implementation however includes the KL divergence (with a tunable scale factor) in the total loss.
 This choice is less stable wrt change in hyperparameters, but simplifies the combination of ACER and ACKTR.
-  - **ACERKTR**  (orz)  ACER with the K-FAC optimizer instead of Adam.
-  - **NoisyNetA3C** and **NoisyNetACER**  (https://arxiv.org/abs/1706.10295)  Introduces (independent) Gaussian noises to policy network weights.
-Allows the exploration strategy to change across different training stages and adapt to different parts of the state representation.
+  - **IMPALA**  (https://arxiv.org/abs/1802.01561)  A3C with replay and another (actually, a simpler) flavor of off-policy correction called V-trace.
+This implementation is a lot more naive compared with the original distributed framework, however it gives an idea of how the off-policy correction is done and is much easier to integrate with ACKTR.

 - **DQN family**
   - **DQN**  (https://arxiv.org/abs/1602.01783)  Asynchronous multi-step Q-learning without replay memory.

-  - **NoisyNetDQN**  (https://arxiv.org/abs/1706.10295)  DQN + NoisyNet.
-Uses independent Gaussian noises as opposed to the factored Gaussian noises used in the original paper.
+- **Algorithm related options**
+  - `opt_type='kfac'`: Based on the idea of **ACKTR** (https://arxiv.org/abs/1708.05144), which is simply A3C with the K-FAC optimizer instead of Adam.
+This implementation is an asynchronous variant of the original version based on synchronous algorithms (e.g., A2C), and so weight updates will be more frequent but the K-FAC curvature estimate may be less accurate.
+Relies on `tf.contrib.kfac` and so currently the neural net may only contain `Dense` and `Conv2D` layers.
+  - `noisynet='ig'`: Based on the idea of **NoisyNet** (https://arxiv.org/abs/1706.10295), which introduces (independent) Gaussian noises to network weights.
+Allows the exploration strategy to change across different training stages and adapt to different parts of the state representation.

+Side note: options `opt_type='kfac'` and `noisynet='ig'` are currently not compatible with each other, as we haven't coded the K-FAC approximation for NoisyNet layers yet.

 # Usage
 A minimal demo could be as simple as the following code snippet.
 (A3C algorithm, `CartPole-v0` environment, and a 1-layer fully-connected net with 100 hidden units)